davisrs/CS452-PROJECT2/README.md

 CS452-PROJECT2

+Alex Kelly & Richard Davis

 ==============
 Due Friday April 18

-Made By: Alexander Kelly and Richard Davis

 Note: This program requires "Simple OpenGL Image Library" (SOIL) to be on your system in order to load the texture's image file, get it here